calamares/calamares/CONTRIBUTING.md

 - `cd /src`
 - `./ci/deps-opensuse-qt6.sh`

-Then run CMake (add any CMake options you like at the end) and ninja:
+Then run CMake (add any CMake options you like at the end) and ninja.
+There is a script `ci/build.sh` that does this, too (without options).
 - `cmake -S /src -B /build -G Ninja`
 - `ninja -C /build`

+To run Calamares inside the container, or e.g. `loadmodule` to test individual modules, you may need to configure X authentication; a simple and insecure way of doing that is to run `xhost +` in the host environment of the Docker containers.

 ### Dependencies for Calamares 3.3